AndreaRibuoli/RIBY/README.md

 end
 ```

-to initialize each of them we will passing the following arguments:
+to initialize each of them we will pass the following arguments:

 ``` ruby
 dpa = Desc.new(s)